awbored/Prime-CardGame/README.md

 - Kings = 13
 - Aces = 1

-The drawn card can be placed on top of the previous card if they fit within the following rules:
+The drawn card can be placed on top of the placed card if they fit within the following rules:

 1. The drawn card is +1 of the placed card
    - Example: a 2 is on top of the pile, and the drawn card is a 3
-2. The placed card is divisible by the drawn card
+2. The drawn card is divisible by the placed card
-   - Example: a 3 is now on top of the pile, and the drawn card is a Queen.
+   - Example: a 3 is now on top of the pile, and the drawn card is a Queen (12).
 12 is divisible by 3
 3. The drawn card is LESS than the placed card
    - Example: a Queen is on top of the pile, and the drawn card is a 7.
 7 is less than 12
 3. Since the Ace is 1, it is divisible by all numbers, thus can always be placed

-If a card does not meet the above criteria, it will need to be placed in the discard pile, face up.
+If a card does not meet the above criteria, it will be placed in the discard pile, face up.

 During each pull from the deck, the player can discard a card if they choose.
 This can be used as a strategy to play the more difficult cards.

-After the initial deck is played through, the discard pile is then shuffled and played.
+After the initial deck is played through, the discard pile is then shuffled and played once.

 # Winning
 The player will aim for the following winning scenarios: